×

 What is a typical expat home or apartment like in Denmark?

 "My boyfriend who i stay with lives in a share-housing building.
 Seems it is very rare these days in Denmark/Copenhagen.
 I guess in the states it would be cooperative living as best translated.
 People in the building own the building and put in for the up keep of the building.
 They have a committee that meets about building issues and also meetings where all people of the building come.
 Here they pay for their shard in the building and from that have a right to live in the building.
 But they have the flexiblity to change their own living space as if they owned their apartment solely but at a lesser cost as if renting.
 I dont know why its rare but i would guess it has something to do with the ability to cooperate with others.
-I think for a lot of people it would just be easier to own it alone and deal with all the issues solely or rent and let someone else deal with the issues," remarked one foreigner who made the move to Copenhagen .
+I think for a lot of people it would just be easier to own it alone and deal with all the issues solely or rent and let someone else deal with the issues," remarked one member in Copenhagen .

 What is the average cost of housing in Denmark?